 I’ve written extensively about the issues around taking CPP early.
-It’s one of the big conundrums of Canada Pension Plan and my conclusion has always been that it makes sense to take CPP as early as you can in most cases.
-Does the results change given that there are a new set of rules coming?
+It’s one of the big conundrums of Canada Pension Plan and my conclusion is that it still makes sense to take CPP as early as you can in most cases.
 Here’s four questions to ask yourself in determining if it makes sense to take CPP early.

 Will you still be working after 60?